bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/the rate at which aircraft weight decreases.md

 So to decrease lift, we need to change atleast one of the values which determine it:
 ![[Lift equation#^1f2714]]

 Here we have the choice of changing:
 - density
 -  true airspeed
--  angle of attack ([[Effect of angle on lift coefficient|see why]])
+-  angle of attack ([[Effect of angle on lift coefficient|see why]]) How these things are changed throughout the flight is called the [[cruise pattern]].